 As a member of the Academy, and if he meets with the conditions imposed by FIFA, the player is given a license in the chosen club, which allows him to play matches of the French championship.
 The choice of club depends on the player's level of performance, qualities and room for progression.
 Clubs generally propose 3 to 4 practices per week, lasting from 1h30 to 2 hours.
 The usual training hours are between 5 pm and 9 pm, Monday to Friday, and take place at the main stadium of the club.

 Friendlies and official matches

 At certain favourable times, the Academy organises friendly matches with clubs in the region such as Nice, Antibes, Mougins, Mandelieu, Saint Raphael, in order to put players in an opposition situation and help them consolidate their bearings.
 Official games are usually played on Saturdays for U15 and U17 and Sundays for U19 and senior teams.
 Academicians, depending on their status and ability, have the chance to play in the French championship either at district, regional or national level with their club, in home and away matches.
 The club coach is the only one having authority to select a player from his squad for the match.

-At regular intervals, actors from the professional world like former pro players, player agents, dieticians... come to bring their knowledge to academics in fields as varied as anatomy, hygiene, pro wages, nutrition, the responsibilities of a footballer, behaviour on the field...
-The Academy also provides support for the diploma of coach or mental trainer through an online module and field practice with teams of very young players (U8, U10 ..).
-From October, young people can also take referee training.
+At regular intervals, actors from the professional world like former pro players, player agents, mental coach... come to bring their knowledge to academics in fields as varied as anatomy, hygiene, pro wages, nutrition, the responsibilities of a footballer, behaviour on the field...
+The Academy also provides support for the coach diploma or mental trainer through an online module and field practice with teams of very young players (U8, U10 ..).
+From October, our players can also take referee training.
 Knowing the rules of the game to better respect them is part of the construction of the football player.

 By downloading "The Academy Manual", you will find all the detailed information about the sports programme at the Michel Hidalgo Academy.